Academic Catalog

 ELE 6040 Intentional and Inclusive Teaching: The Content Areas (PK-K) Cr.
 3

 Exploration of intentional and inclusive teaching strategies for prekindergarten and kindergarten-age learners in the content areas of language and literacy, the arts, mathematics, social studies, science, technology and engineering, and physical education.
 Building from the central concepts and developmental progressions of each content area to design planned and responsive learning experiences.
-Offered Winter.
+Offered Yearly.

 Corequisite: ELE 6045